 Professional use of gliders: towing, tandem, schooling and competition flying requires more frequent line inspection and replacement of A, B, C, D and brake lines.
+For replacement lines please refer to our online direct line services.

-13 LAUNCHING
+15 LAUNCHING

 As this is not a training manual we will not attempt to teach you proper launch techniques.
 We briefly cover the different launch techniques to help you get the most out of your glider.